Sumitra Marandi

-Sumitra Marandi (born 25 October 1996) is an Indian footballer who plays as a defender for Gokulam Kerala.
+Sumitra Marandi (born 25 October 1996) is an Indian footballer who plays as a defender for the Indian Women's League club Kickstart.
 She has been a member of the India women's national team.

 Club career

 Playing for West Bengal, Sumitra scored a goal during the semifinal match of the 2017–18 Rajmata Jijabai Trophy against eventual champions Tamil Nadu.

 International career

 Sumitra capped for India at senior level during the 2014 SAFF Women's Championship.